OSH Answers Fact Sheets

 What are the stability and reactivity hazards of asbestos?

 - Chemical Stability: Normally stable.

 - Incompatible Materials: Chemically stable.
 Not corrosive to metals.

 Personal Precautions: Evacuate the area immediately.
 Isolate the hazard area.
 Keep out unnecessary and unprotected personnel.

 Methods for Containment and Clean-up: Avoid generating dust.
 Collect using shovel/scoop or approved HEPA vacuum and place in a suitable container for disposal.
 Avoid dry sweeping.
 If necessary, use a dust suppressant such as water.
 Do not use compressed air for clean-up.

 What handling and storage practices should be used when working with asbestos?

 Handling: Before handling, it is important that all engineering controls are operating and that protective equipment requirements and personal hygiene measures are being followed.
 Avoid generating dusts.
 Only trained personnel should work with this product.
-Keep containers tightly closed when not in use or empty.
+Comply with applicable regulations.

 Storage: Store in tightly closed, properly labelled containers.
 Empty containers may contain hazardous residue.
 Store separately.
 Keep closed.

 What is the American Conference of Governmental Industrial Hygienists (ACGIH®) recommended exposure limit for asbestos?